nrawrx3/uknow/design.md

 - Better vis of player of current turn.
 Same, can be communicated using dedicated game event.

-## Admin server
+## Server containing multiple admins.
+Admin <=> game session

 Multiple admins in one server process.
 A superuser should create a new admin when he wants to play a new game.

 Or is that a bad idea?

+Change the wording from "admin" to "game session".
 Create admins on demand.
 Any client can create a new game session with a command.
-Multi-admin then spawns a new admin to serve the game.
+Server then spawns a new admin to serve the game.

 We also need a heartbeat procedure to make sure we're not losing any client.